 Agenda

-Saturday, October 11, 2025 *FREE and OPTIONAL* Felix Scheinberger Public Sketch Demo + Talk In collaboration with Urban Sketchers Mexico City Suggested Location: Museo Nacional de Antropología Includes live sketching, artist talk, and sponsor visibility (Schmincke, Hahnemühle, Staedtler)
+Wednesday, October 8, 2025 *FREE and OPTIONAL* Public Sketch Demo + Artist Talk with Felix Scheinberger In collaboration with Lumen Mexico City Alfredo Guati Rojo National Watercolor Museum C. Salvador Novo 88, Barrio de, Santa Catarina, Coyoacán, 04010 Ciudad de México Includes live sketching, artist Q&A, and sponsor participation https://acuarela.org.mx/

-WORKSHOP COST: $1,900 USD Add Accommodations @ Hotel Cathedral Add Travel to Mexico City (MEX)
+WORKSHOP COST: $1,800 USD Add Accommodations @ Hotel Gillow Add Travel to Mexico City (MEX)

 PRICE INCLUDES: